 Get connected | (269) 387-4357, option 1

 - ResNet: All rooms are connected to ResNet, the high-speed residential computing network at WMU.
-The charge for this service is included in the room and board fee.
+The charge for this service is billed to each student's WMU account.

 - Off-campus: Students not living in residence halls may connect by using a cable modem, DSL or by using WMU's modem service.